gitsuren/tools/README.md

 tools
 =====

-Putting some of my favorite things under verion control.
+Putting some of my favorite things under version control.